Crell/AttributeUtils/README.md

 Interfaces may also implement attributes.
 This is useful for cases in which you want to define a type map at the interface level.

-Note: in this case, make sure the class implements the `Inheritable` interface, to return the expected values.
+Note: in this case, make sure the attribute class implements the `Inheritable` interface, so that implementing classes can inherit it.

 ```php
 use Crell\AttributeUtils\Inheritable;